 Content for Executives

-The Executive Institute and Executive Roundtables are sponsored by:
+The Executive Institute is sponsored by:

 Sessions for Executives

 In May 2021, Amazon issued $18.5B in bonds that included two firsts: its first sustainability bond, and the first time any corporate issuer built an enhanced diversity, equity and inclusion (DEI) coordinator role into a single-day bond issuance.
 Join this session to hear tips and ideas, learn best practices for building an impactful DEI initiative by actively supporting and partnering with minority- and mission-led firms, integrating them into your commercial paper, investments and debt capital markets activities.

 Demystifying Hedge Accounting